novarto-oss/sane-dbc/CONTRIBUTING.md

 You need to set the system properties `PUBLISH_USER` and `PUBLISH_KEY` to a valid value in the console

 ### Snapshot publish

+Travis is set up to publish snapshots automatically, via the `maybePublish` gradle task.
+This happens if the version is snapshot, the branch is master, and the build is non-PR, i.e. it was triggerred because the master branch was pushed to.

+If you want to manually publish snapshots, this can be done via

 `./gradlew clean artifactoryPublish`

 ### Release publish